MeshCore encryption details

 Can someone intercept and read my messages?

-How secure is aes-256 encryption actually?
+How secure is the current MeshCore encryption really?

-What happens if someone obtains my psk?
+What happens if someone gets my PSK?

 Does MeshCore support end-to-end encryption between individuals?